govin08/our-socar/_posts/2023-06-25-dual_space.md

 of vectors $v_i$'s.
 The basis $\\{v_1,\cdots,v_n\\}$ is often denoted by $\\{v_i\\}_{i=1}^n$ for brevity.

-A cardinality of a basis for a vector space is unique and is called the dimension of $V$ ;
+The cardinality of a basis for a vector space is unique and is called the dimension of $V$ ;

 $$\text{dim}(V)=n.$$